-The settings presented in this TSM are required to be installed on all inverter systems interconnecting in parallel with Otter Tail's Area EPS.
+The settings outlined in this TSM are required to be installed on all inverter systems interconnecting in parallel with Otter Tail Power's Area EPS.
 The settings are presented in the EPRI Common File Format for DER Settings Exchange and Storage1, also referred to as the Utility Required Profile (URP) format.
-Section 16 has examples of Utility specific settings (URP-SS) and installer Applied Settings (URP-AS) URP files.
-They are intended to conform with IEEE 1547-2018 and its amendment standard, IEEE 1547a-2020, and any use of inverter settings other than those listed in this document are subject to review and approval by Otter Tail.
-Note, the use of UL 1741 SA certified or older inverter(s) is not allowed by Otter Tail for DER interconnections submitted and filed January 1st, 2024, for the readily available UL 1741 SB certified advanced inverters.
+Section 16 has examples of Utility Specified Settings (URP-SS) and installer Applied Settings (URP-AS) URP files.
+They are intended to conform with IEEE 1547-2018 and its amendment, IEEE 1547a-2020, and any use of inverter settings other than those listed in this TSM are subject to review and approval by Otter Tail Power.
+Note, the use of UL 1741 SA certified or older inverter(s) is not allowed by Otter Tail Power for MN DER interconnections submitted after January 1st, 2024.

-Please note that for all inverter replacements, whether due to age, condition, or otherwise, which currently are UL 1741 SB certified and configured to the requirements of this TSM, it is required that Otter Tail be notified of the model number and configuration (settings) which have been programmed into the replacement inverter to ensure a "like for like" replacement.
-Notification to Otter Tail is necessary and required so that it can correctly understand and model the response of all of the DER systems during disturbances to ensure safe and reliable operation of the Area EPS.
-If a "like for like" conversion is not possible or if the inverter(s) being replaced are legacy systems not certified to UL 1741 SB, then the IC will inform Otter Tail and request a Material Modification2.
+Please note that for all inverter replacements, whether due to age, condition, or otherwise, which currently are UL 1741 SB certified and configured to the requirements of this TSM, it is required that Otter Tail Power be notified of the model number and configuration (settings) which have been programmed into the replacement inverter to ensure a "like for like" replacement.
+Notification to Otter Tail Power is necessary and required so that it can correctly model the response of all inverter-based DER systems during disturbances to ensure safe and reliable operation of the Area EPS.
+If a "like for like" conversion is not possible or if the inverter(s) being replaced are legacy systems not certified to UL 1741 SB, then the IC will inform Otter Tail Power and request a Material Modification2.